 - You next need to register your rules.
 You can register as many as you wish.
 A few samples are provided in the \test folder in the downloaded ZIP, these are good for a quick tests, thought you will usually create your own for production use.

 When you add a rule, behind the scenes this creates an Azure Function with the same name as the rule.

 .\aggregator-cli.exe add.rule -v -i yourinstancename -n test1 -file test\test1.rule

 - Finally you map a rule to some event in Azure DevOps instance

-And once all this done you should have a working system.
-If you are using the the test rules then quickest option to see it is working is to
+Once all this done you should have a working system.
+If you are using the the test rules the quickest option to see it is working is to

 - Go into the Azure Portal